Anunnak80/Mentaverse-Music-Studio/README.md

 In time, after we gathered more funds from grant givers, sponsors, advertisement and product placement, all studio holders will be able to make their studio available for the public and start earning SOL or $MVC everytime their studio is being used!

-For more inf about the $MVC you can read our whitepaper here:
+For more info about the $MVC you can read our whitepaper here:

 https://the-mentaverse.gitbook.io/mentaverse-coin